gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 }
 ```

-Like in Elm, you must use a case-statement to interact with the contents of a value that uses a custom type.
+Like in Elm, you must use a case-expression to interact with the contents of a value that uses a custom type.

 ```rust
 fn get_name(user) {